CaptainCore/captaincore-manager/README.txt

 == Changelog ==

+= 0.18.0: May 6 2024
+* New: API wrappers for `CaptainCore\Remote\Constellix`, `CaptainCore\Remote\Kinsta`, `CaptainCore\Remote\Mailgun` and `CaptainCore\Remote\Missive`
+* New: MyKinsta shared access
+* New: Automatically track script actions in site timeline
+* New: DNS import and export with support for `.zone` format
+* New: Update logs powered by quicksaves
+* New: Granular level `show changes` within quicksaves and update logs
+* Tweak: Improvements to quicksave UI
+* Tweak: Improvements to rollback options
+* Tweak: Improvements to site timeline
+* Tweak: Improvements when adding new DNS records
+* Tweak: Upgraded Constellix API from v1 to v4
+* Tweak: Removed offical Mailgun PHP client
+* Tweak: Removed unused legacy code for CPTs and custom fields
+* Tweak: Removed legacy update logs
+* Tweak: Upgraded Vuetify to v2.7.1
+* Tweak: Upgraded Vue.js to v2.7.15

 = 0.17.0: Feb 28 2023
 * New: Experimental integration with MyKinsta
 * New: TFA support with one time passwords.
 Built using OTPHP library and Kjua.js.